2012–13 Sheffield Wednesday F.C. season: December

 On Christmas Eve the loans of Jérémy Hélan and Mamady Sidibé were confirmed to be extended until 19 January 2013, and therefore made available for the Boxing Day clash at Bolton Wanderers.
-Three o'clock on Boxing Day came and the game started quite evenly although David N'Gog did come close before the first goal of the game did come.
+Three o'clock on Boxing Day came and the game started quite evenly although David Ngog did come close before the first goal of the game did come.
 A great ball whipped into the box by Kieran Lee was headed perfectly home by loanee Mamady Sidibé, just two days after renewing his loan with the Owls.
 Kieran Lee then could have doubled the lead before half-time.
-In the second half and N'Gog came close again, however so did Michail Antonio.
+In the second half and Ngog came close again, however so did Michail Antonio.
 Wednesday managed to hold on in the last few minutes to another valuable victory, and the first three-consecutive victories of the season for the Owls.

 The last game of what is seen as a successful 2012 for Sheffield Wednesday, despite being in the bottom four of the league, came away to Yorkshire rivals Huddersfield Town.
 An early kick-off of 12:30 saw the Owls start the brighter of the two teams, with Jérémy Hélan coming close in the opening stages and then later had appeals of a penalty turned down before being booked for diving.
 David Prutton also went close in that half, but the main talking point was when the referee appeared to show Jérémy Hélan a second yellow card, but did not send the player off.
 Huddersfield's manager had words with the fourth official over the confusion, and a red card was not given with the player continuing on in the second half.
 Huddersfield Town settled more comfortably in the game in the second half, and with the game coming to a close Mamady Sidibé came close to a winner, before in the dying seconds James Vaughan's shot went inches wide of the post.
 The scores were level at goalless at full-time, with the result seen as a good point for Sheffield Wednesday.